Looking Back: 24 Hours in Berlin

 Titanic Hotel, Berlin

-As you can see the Hotel was very modern, clean and had everything that we needed.
+As you can see the hotel was very modern, clean and had everything that we needed.
 It was perfectly placed on Französische Straße for exploring the City is close to the main area.
-We were within walking distance of the Brandenberg Gate, Checkpoint Charlie and the Berliner Dome.
+We were within walking distance of the Brandenberg Gate, Checkpoint Charlie and the Berliner Dom.

 Berlin by rail, foot and boat